Skip to main content

 Misinformation

-The misinformation vulnerability is designed to test whether an LLM can accurately provide information, verify claims, and avoid generating or amplifying false or misleading content.
-It evaluates the LLM's ability to resist producing outputs that contain factual inaccuracies, unsupported claims, or misrepresented expertize.
+The Misinformation vulnerability evaluates whether the target LLM can accurately provide information, verify claims, and avoid generating or amplifying false or misleading content.
+More specifically, it focuses on testing whether the LLM produces factual inaccuracies, unsupported claims, or misrepresented expertise.

 Usage